nitanmarcel/waydroid-magisk/README.md

 ## Installation Steps
 1. Stop Waydroid using either systemd or init (depending on your system).
 2. Download `install.sh`.
-3. Make the script executable with `chmod +x ./install.sh`.
+3. Make the script executable with `chmod +x ./install.sh`.*
+  * Ubuntu Touch requires manually resize of waydroid system.img.
+    * `sudo fsck.ext4 -f /var/lib/waydroid/images/system.img`
+    * `sudo resize2fs /var/lib/waydroid/images/system.img 2G`
-4. Run the script with `sudo ./install.sh`.
+4. Run the script with `sudo ./install.sh`.*
+  * Ubuntu Touch requires setting an working directory in `/home/phablet`
+    * `sudo install.sh /home/phablet/magisk_waydroid`
 5. Restart Waydroid using either systemd or init (depending on your system).
 6. Install [Magisk Delta Canary](https://huskydg.github.io/magisk-files/) inside Waydroid.
 The Stable channel is not fully compatible with waydroid yet.
 7. Complete the first-time setup in Magisk Delta.
 The app will try to reboot Waydroid, but it will fail.
 Restart Waydroid using either systemd or init (depending on your system).